webLIPPLUME/website/pages/NewTopics.md

 The research carried out by the members of the Plume team is mostly centered on two strongly intertwined themes: the _foundation of programming languages_ (design, semantics, implementation, etc) and the _theory of computing systems_ (compositional analysis, security, verification).

-International conferences announcing novel results in these areas include: LICS, ICALP, POPL, CONCUR, CSL, ETAPS.
+International conferences announcing novel results in these areas include: LICS, ICALP, POPL, CONCUR, CSL, ETAPS, MFCS, MFPS, CALCO.

 #### Theme 1: The Foundations of Programming Languages